kgdunn/pid-book/univariate-review/univariate-review.rst

 #.
 Off-specification products: must be reworked, disposed of, or sold at a loss or much lower profit.
 These costs are ultimately passed onto your customers, costing you money.

 Note: the above discussion assumes that you are able to quantify product quality with one or more univariate quality metrics and that these metrics are independent of each other.
 Quality is almost always a multivariate attribute of the product.
-We :ref:`discuss multivariate methods <SECTION-latent-variable-modelling>` later in this book.
+We :ref:`discuss multivariate methods <SECTION_latent_variable_modelling>` later in this book.

 The high cost of variability in your raw materials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~